 The list goes on and on… these posts are flooded by “use this service” or “here is a free transfer!!
 Use this!!”

-So it can be a bit confusing so we have outlined some important things you need to know before you send money to Canada from our own experience.
+It can be a bit confusing therefore we have outlined some important things you need to know before you send money to Canada from abroad.

 Firstly, you might be asking, why can’t I just use banks?